Yowah Nuts

 3.1 Unearthing Your Own Fortune: The Fossicking Area

-Fossicking is the main attraction and the most accessible way to engage with the town’s primary industry.
+Fossicking is the most accessible way to engage with the town’s primary industry and understand its geological origins.

-- Accessibility: The Yowah Fossicking Area is a designated public space located just a short 600-meter to 2-kilometer drive from the town center, making it highly convenient for visitors.
+- Accessibility: The Yowah Fossicking Area is located just 600-meter to 2-kilometer from the town center.

-- Licensing: Visitors must obtain a fossicking license from the Rural Transaction Centre (RTC) or General Store.
+- Licensing: Visitors must obtain a fossicking license from the RTC.
+This helps preserve Yowah’s artisanal mining charm.

 3.2 The Healing Waters: Yowah’s Artesian Spas